Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • optifillin, etc.

-When prescribing a drug, it is worth considering that it stimulates the central nervous system, although to a lesser extent when compared with caffeine.
-It also affects the heart muscle, increasing its contractile activity.
-To a small extent, it expands the coronary, peripheral vessels and vessels of the kidneys, has a diuretic effect, although not great.
-But its most important feature (the reason for its use in broncho-obstructive syndrome) is its bronchodilatory effect.
+When prescribing a medicine, it is worth considering that it stimulates the central nervous system, although to a lesser extent when compared with caffeine.
+It also has an effect on the heart muscle, enhancing its contractile activity.
+To a small extent it expands the coronary, peripheral vessels and kidney vessels, has a diuretic effect, although not great.
+But its most important feature (the reason for its use in broncho-obstructive syndrome) is its bronchodilator effect.

 The doctor may prescribe Theophylline in combination with other bronchodilators and antispasmodics.
 The dosage for children should be lower than for adults.
 The drug is also available in the form rectal suppositories(which are inserted into the patient's rectum).
-Often it is with this form of appointment that the best therapeutic effect(the person recovers faster).
-This is due to the fact that medicinal substances in this route of administration are less susceptible to metabolism (transformation) in the liver.
+Often it is with this form of administration that the best results are observed. therapeutic effect(the person recovers faster).
+This is explained by the fact that medicinal substances with this route of administration are less susceptible to metabolism (conversion) in the liver.
 The course of treatment is chosen by the attending physician.

 As for the side effects of Theophylline, there may be: